 1. SOLAR DOESN’T WORK AT NIGHT.

 Some people interested in solar might wonder if, by going solar, they can live completely off the grid.
 This isn’t realistic in most applications of solar technology.
 While many solar companies, including SunPower, are investing in home battery storage solutions, the batteries are not quite yet a widespread option for most homeowners.
-Solar energy is mostly used in real time, with any excess delivered back to the conventional utility grid.
+Solar energy is mostly used in real-time, with any excess delivered back to the conventional utility grid.
 Solar households rely on utility grids for power at night and in other situations where sunlight is limited.
-However, for commercial solar users such as schools, government facilities and businesses, this is less of a limitation thanks to Precis solar + storage solutions.
+However, for commercial solar users such as schools, government facilities, and businesses, this is less of a limitation thanks to Sea Bright Solar + storage solutions.

 2. SOLAR PANELS ARE NOT ATTRACTIVE.

 Beauty is in the eye of the beholder, but today’s solar panels are generally sleek, compact, and fit snugly against the roof.
 We take particular pride in our SunPower Equinox™ home solar system.
 With its minimalist design, we’ve eliminated unnecessary hardware and utility boxes on exterior walls.
 The inverter box is hidden behind each panel, which looks more attractive AND maximizes the amount of power your system can generate.
 Our proprietary InvisiMount® frame is nearly invisible, so the panels appear to float just above the roof.
 Buyers also have the choice of our SunPower® Signature™ solid black solar panels, which have a distinctively elegant appearance.

 3. YOU CAN’T INSTALL A HOME SOLAR SYSTEM YOURSELF.